 PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

-This guide explains the differences between PIH, melasma, and sun spots, plus how to identify and treat each type of hyperpigmentation.
+This guide explains the differences between PIH, melasma, and sun spots — the three main types of hyperpigmentation — plus how to identify and treat each one.

 Quick Answer